-How To Apply For a Student Loan
+How to Apply for a Student Loan

-The Requirements for a Student Loan
+Requirements for a student loan

 Student loans can be offered by a bank, financial institution or the federal government.
 One of the main requirements by most banks is that the loan applicant must apply for the loan from their home country.
 Although many banks have a network of branches globally these days, this does not mean that you can apply for a loan at any branch; this has to be done in your home country.
-There are some banks however in the United States that offer student loans for international students.
-Citizens Bank for example, allows international students to apply for a loan with the requirement being having a co-applicant that is either a US citizen or permanent resident.
+There are some banks in the United States that offer student loans for international students.
+Citizens Bank, for example, allows international students to apply for a loan with the requirement being having a co-applicant or cosigner that is either a US citizen or permanent resident.

 SchoolApply and Credila help students overcome the financial challenges faced when applying to study abroadLearn More